-Harvest frequency also plays a major role in the development of SWD infestation.
-We suggest that fruit be harvested daily or every other day.
-Harvest intervals of three or more days significantly increase the prevalence of SWD larvae found in raspberries.
-In addition, SWD larvae become more detectable by consumers and processors as they grow.
 Over-ripe and damaged fruit can act as a reservoir for SWD and other pests, increasing their populations and making them even harder to control.
-Frequent removal of ripe fruit is critical for SWD control.
 Some U-pick operations have customers collect damaged fruit as they pick, others send crews through after the customers leave to remove remaining over-ripe berries.
 Don't leave waste piles of fruit in the open.
 They should be bagged, burned, or frozen.
+If bagging the fruit, use a clear trash bag and leave in the sun for at least 48 hours to kill the larvae (Fig. 4).